pbkabali/The-Air-Guard-Game/README.md

 ![screenshot](./app_screenshot.png)

-This is a game that engages the player as a guard who shoots down planes in thier airspace with missiles while dodging dropped bombs.
+This is a game that engages the player as a guard who shoots down planes in their airspace with missiles while dodging dropped bombs.

 ## Built With